 The predominant operator is Japan Railways, commonly known as 'JR', which is actually a number of distinct rail systems providing one linked service throughout the country.
 JR runs the shinkansen (bullet train) routes.
 A variety of rail pass schemes make the network very affordable.

 In addition to JR services, there is a huge network of private railways.
-Each large city usually has at least one private train line that services that city and the surrounding area, or connects that city to nearby cities.
+Each large city usually has at least one private train line that services it and the surrounding area, or connects it to nearby cities.
 These are often a bit cheaper than equivalent JR services.

-Most long-haul routes run local (called futsū or kaku-eki-teisha), express (called kyūkō or kaisoku) and limited express trains (called tokkyū).
-Limited express trains have reserved seats, with comfortable reclining chairs, and toilets.
+Intercity routes typically run local (called futsū or kaku-eki-teisha), express (called kyūkō or kaisoku) and limited express trains (called tokkyū).
+Most limited express trains, especially those travelling to resort areas, require seat reservations and a surcharge; in this case the trains will have comfortable reclining seats and toilets.
 All trains, save for a few shinkansen cars, are nonsmoking.
-Many different trains run on the same platforms, so be mindful of the signboards that note the schedule of departures.

-Many long-haul trains have 'green car' carriages, which are akin to business class.
-Seats are a little more spacious and the carriages tend to be quieter and less crowded; they're also usually the last to sell out.
+Intercity JR trains, including the shinkansen, have 'green car' carriages, which are akin to business class.
+Seats are a little more spacious and the carriages tend to be quieter and less crowded.

-Japan used to have a number of overnight services, but these have been retired as the shinkansen network grows and cheap buses and flights have become more popular.
-As of 2016 only one remained, Sunrise Seto/Izumo, which runs between Tokyo and Okayama before splitting in two directions – one for Takamatsu on Shikoku (Sunrise Seto; from ¥15,750) and one for Izumo (Sunrise Izumo; from ¥15,070).
-Trains have private compartments and 'nobi nobi' berths (partitioned person-sized patches of carpet); the latter are free of charge for Japan Rail Pass holders, while the former require a surcharge.
+Sunrise Seto/Izumo Runs between Tokyo and Okayama before splitting in two directions – one for Takamatsu on Shikoku (Sunrise Seto; from ¥15,750) and one for Izumo (Sunrise Izumo; from ¥15,070).
+Trains have private compartments and nobi nobi berths (partitioned person-sized patches of carpet); the latter are free of charge for Japan Rail Pass holders, while the former require a surcharge.

 |kaisoku||快速||JR rapid or express|